RudeusTempest/Project_DYY/Frontend/README.md

     - Note: `"last updated at"` can be a simple string or an object with `$date` (e.g., Mongo-like format).
 Components handle both.

 - `src/data.ts`
-  - Exports `mockData` — a sample array of `NetworkDevice` used as a fallback.
+  - Exports `mockData` — a sample array of `NetworkDevice` you can manually switch to in Settings.
   - Useful for development when the backend isn’t running.

 ---